mechero/full-reactive-stack/README.md

 # Full Reactive Stack [![Build Status](https://travis-ci.org/mechero/full-reactive-stack.svg?branch=master)](https://travis-ci.org/mechero/full-reactive-stack)

-This repository contains backend and frontend projects that make use of **Reactive Web** patterns, as explained in the [Full Reactive Stack](https://thepracticaldeveloper.com/full-reactive-stack) series of posts.
+This repository contains backend and frontend projects that make use of **Reactive Web** patterns, as explained in the mini book [Full Reactive Stack with Spring Boot 2, WebFlux, MongoDB and Angular](https://leanpub.com/full-reactive) and also in the [Full Reactive Stack series of posts](https://thepracticaldeveloper.com/full-reactive-stack).

 ![Full Reactive Stack Overview](resources/reactive_overview.png)

+## Get the mini-book

+You can get a copy of the mini-book on LeanPub: [Full Reactive Stack with Spring Boot 2, WebFlux, MongoDB and Angular](https://leanpub.com/full-reactive).

 ## Components